egoist/tsup/docs/README.md

 ### onSuccess

 You can specify command to be executed after a successful build, specially useful for **Watch mode**

+> You should not use shell scripts, if you need to specify shell scripts you can add it in your "scripts" field and set for example `tsup src/index.ts --watch --onSuccess \"npm run dev\"`

 ```
 tsup src/index.ts --watch --onSuccess "node dist/index.js"